zdu-strong/transparent-republic/lumen/README.md

 ### Free of Charge

-No transaction fees.
+No Fixed or Percentage-Based Transaction Fees.
 Operational costs are covered by rounding gains.<br/>

 ### Transparency